raganwald/raganwald.github.com/_posts/2017-03-08-the-lumberjane-song.md

 I'm taking back, my human rights
 Just like my dear mama

-NERD CHOIR
-She writes clean code, doesn't give a damn
+> She writes clean code, doesn't give a damn
-What reddit thinks is right???
+> What reddit thinks is right???

 *(The nerd choir mumbles angrily, and the song breaks down.
 The singer skates off, whistling cheerfully.)*